RMProfit/blog/content/post/2024-07-15-Using-TCL-Pattern-Map.md

 tags= ["CUBE", "TCL", "script"]
 +++

-This document details using Tool Command Language (TCL) to manage dynamic E164-pattern-maps on routers during migrations, optimizing updates for seamless transitions.
+This document details using Tool Command Language (TCL) for managing dynamic E164-pattern-maps on routers, focusing on migration scenarios with frequent, noncontiguous number block changes.
+It outlines syntax and methodologies to optimize handling these updates, ensuring seamless modifications during transitions.

 <!--more-->